crackerjacques/ReaScript_Bezier2Envelope/README.md

 # Problem

-It does not yet support decibel scale envelopes, and if you want to use it, write once and then run this envelope multiplier.
+It does not yet support decibel scale envelopes, and if you want to use it with Volume fader, write once and then run this envelope multiplier.

 https://github.com/crackerjacques/Easing_ReaScript/tree/main/Envelope_utility

 In addition, reproducibility may be questionable for some curve shapes.
 These will be implemented as soon as I come up with a way to improve them.